Jump To Section

 What Is Levain?

-Levain is a leavening agent made from flour and water.
-It is sometimes called sourdough starter or simply, starter.
+Levain, or levain starter, is a leavening agent made from a mixture of flour and water and used to bake bread.
 The flour and water mixture takes on the wild yeasts in the air, and ferments.
-(You can also add commercial yeast to your levain, for a “prefermented” levain.
+(You can also add commercial yeast to create a “prefermented” levain.
 This kind of levain is much quicker to make, and is meant for a single use.)
-Once it begins to ferment, it grows, and must be fed more flour and water in order to keep it alive.
+Once levain starter begins to ferment, it grows, and must be fed more flour and water in order to keep it alive.
 Some bakers keep their starter alive for decades, or even hundreds of years.

-Adding this active starter to bread flour is the first step in the bread making process.
+Adding this active levain starter to bread flour is the first step in the bread making process.

 What Do You Use Levain Starter For?